CBNCloud/Test-AzureStack/README.md

 ## Introduction
-This is Workshop azure php, how to install please read documentation and Table of contents
+Microsoft Azure Stack is a hybrid cloud platform that lets you provide Azure services from your datacenter.
+Learn how to manage the Azure Stack integrated systems infrastructure and how to offer services with our quickstarts and tutorials.

 ## Table of contents
 <!--ts-->